ipcjk/mlxsh/README.md

 ### configfile mode

-When brocadecli is reading a yaml-configuration file, it will overwrite any given parameter from the commandline.
+When mlx is reading a yaml-configuration file, it will overwrite any given parameter from the commandline.
 You can specify the configuration file with the configfile-parameter, by default it is looking for a file named config.yaml in the current working directory.

    A typical config.yaml is included in the distribution file and could look like this: